fukamachi/dexador/README.markdown

   - The limit of redirections.
 The default is `5`.
 If the redirection exceeds the limit, functions return the last response (not raise a condition).
 - `force-binary` (boolean)
   - A flag for suppressing auto-decoding of the response body.
+- `want-stream` (boolean)
+  - A flag to get the response body as a stream.
 - `ssl-key-file`, `ssl-cert-file`, `ssl-key-password`
   - for HTTPS connection
 - `stream`